 - Workers will be informed of their obligation to wear and use a full body harness and associated equipment when the work task dictates.

-- A worker observed not using a permanent attachment at all times when climbing will be subject to immediate removal from the project/location.
+- A worker observed not using a permanent attachment at all times when climbing will be subject to immediate dismissal from the project/location.

 - Workers acknowledge their understanding of these policies, and responsibility to work accordingly, by signing a statement to that effect.